Address: 312 Eberhart Building

 - The B.S. in Biology with Concentration in Biotechnology is designed for students with strong interests in molecular biology and genetics.
 Courses will prepare students in conceptual aspects of molecular biology and their practical application in biotechnology and genetic engineering.

 - The B.S. in Biology with Concentration in Human Biology is designed for biology majors who want to develop the ability to integrate biological knowledge as it relates to humans.
-It requires a strong knowledge of basic life science, full appreciation of our complex brains, our communication and conception abilities, and our social structures.
-It requires an understanding drawn not only from biology, but also from basic courses in anthropology, psychology, and similar academic disciplines.
+It requires a strong knowledge of basic life science, including full appreciation of our complex brains, our communication and conception abilities, and our social structures.
+It requires an understanding of biology and basic courses in anthropology, psychology, and similar academic disciplines.

 - Opportunities to perform research under the direct guidance of faculty mentors